Simultaneous inference for linear mixed model parameters with an application to small area estimation: The step-down testing procedure: description and numerical results

-A direct consequence of Lemma \ref{theorem:CLL} is a following corollary regarding a practical method to obtain appropriate critical values $c_{\vartheta}(1-\alpha)$ in the step down-procedure. \begin{corollary} Under assumptions of Lemma \ref{theorem:CLL} the step-down procedure of \cite{romano2005exact} with bootstrap approximation of critical value $c_\vartheta(1-\alpha)$ provides a strong control of the FWER, satisfying \eqref{eq:cond_Propo_RW}. \end{corollary}
+A direct consequence of Proposition 1 from the main document is the following corollary. \begingroup \thecorollary{3} \begin{corollary} Under assumptions of Proposition 1, the step-down procedure of \cite{romano2005exact} with bootstrap approximations of the critical value $c_\vartheta(1-\alpha)$ provides a strong control of the FWER, satisfying condition in \eqref{eq:cond_Propo_RW}. \end{corollary} In other words, Corollary \ref{corol:step_down} says that we can use bootstrap approximations of the critical value defined in Section 4 of the main document in the step-down procedure of \cite{romano2005exact} which controls strongly for FWER.

-We compare the finite sample performance of the step-down method of \cite{romano2005exact} with the Bonferroni procedure which seems to be the most serious competitor of the bootstrap method.
-To this end, we consider multiple two-sided testing hypotheses $H_{0,d}: \mu_d=h_d$ for all $d\in[D]$ for three scenarios under NERM.
+We compare the finite sample performance of the step-down method of \cite{romano2005exact} with Bonferroni's procedure which is treated as a benchmark in the main document.
+To this end, we consider multiple two-sided testing hypotheses $H_{0,d}: \mu_d=h_d$ for all $d\in[D]$ for three scenarios under NERM without departures from normality.
 We assume that $\mu_d=h_d+1$ for $d=1,\dots,D/5$.
-The performance criterion is an empirical FWER whereas the true nominal level of FWER is set to $\alpha=0.05$.
-The analysis of Table \ref{tab:RW_simulations} confirms that bootstrap step-down procedure controls strongly for the FWER, whereas Bonferroni method fails to do it under $\sigma^2_e=0.5$, $\sigma^2_u=1$ for $D=60$.
-Except for the third scenario and D=15, bootstrap procedure provides lower or equally good FWER.
+The performance criterion is an empirical FWER while the nominal level of FWER is set to $\alpha=0.05$.
+The analysis of Table \ref{tab:RW_simulations} confirms that the bootstrap step-down procedure controls strongly for FWER, whereas Bonferroni's method fails to do it under $\sigma^2_e=0.5$, $\sigma^2_u=1$ for $D=60$.
+Except for the third scenario and $D=15$, bootstrap procedure provides lower or equally good FWER as the Bonferroni's technique.
+Recall that the latter works relatively well, because we designed the simulations such that the simultaneous tests are asymptotically independent.